-- 1 program branch, status indicators
+- 1 channel, program branch, status indicators

-- 2 display toggling between physical quantity and fluid
+- 2 physical quantity

-- 3 measured value
+- 3 unit of measurement and measured value

-- 4 further physical quantity
+- 4 further physical quantities

-- 5 further physical quantity
+- 5 further physical quantities

-By pressing \rightarrow or \downarrow , additional physical quantities can be displayed during the measurement.
+By pressing 3 or 9, additional physical quantities can be displayed during the measurement.

-- Press ↓ to display the measured values in line 5.
-The designation of the physical quantity is displayed in line 4 by pressing → for several seconds. - Press → to display the measured values in line 4.
-The designation of the physical quantity is displayed in line 5 by pressing ↓ for several seconds.
+- Press 3 to display the measured values in line 5.
+The designation of the physical quantity is displayed in line 4 by pressing 9 for several seconds. - Press 9 to display the measured values in line 4.
+The designation of the physical quantity is displayed in line 5 by pressing 3 for several seconds.